wuebbel/goettingen_dl_course_2018/README.md

-# Göttingen DL course material
+# Clone of J. Adlers github repository

-This is the repository for course material (input and output) for the "Mathematics of deep learning with an emphasis on inverse problems" course at Göttingen 2018.
+This is a clone of J. Adlers repository adler-j/goettingen_dl_course_2018.
+The repository contains the course material (input and output) for the "Mathematics of deep learning with an emphasis on inverse problems" course at Göttingen 2018.
+Several typos from the original were corrected.
+See the second commit for all changes.

 ## Installing Dependencies